n b r y lifting

 About

-A repeatable 5-week, 4-day/week powerbuilding program for intermediate lifters, using a full-body split and block periodization.
-This program trains the six fundamental compound movement patterns: Squat, hinge, horizontal press, horizontal pull, vertical press, and vertical pull.
-It balances strength progression in the powerlifts with full-body aesthetic development.
+nbry lifting is a framework that creates repeatable 5-week powerbuilding programs for intermediate lifters.
+Programs are built with full-body split and block periodization, training the six fundamental compound movement patterns: Squat, hinge, horizontal press, horizontal pull, vertical press, and vertical pull.

 Who is this for?